Public Safety Leadership Certificate Program

 *No class on January 16, February 13 or April 3.
 Course schedule subject to change.

 SCI invites applications from professionals with backgrounds in law enforcement, fire, EMS, health, social work, education or other public safety professions, as well as those working in local, state and federal agencies.
 Admission is selective and based on professional achievement and organizational responsibility.
 Applying to this program requires completion of an online application.
 The program fee is $5,000 per student, which covers tuition, materials and some meals.
-The application deadline for the Fall 2018 program is August 3, 2018.
+The application deadline for the Spring 2019 program is December 7, 2018.